scambier/ghost-static/README.md

 # Ghost-static
-Convert your dynamic Ghost blog to a static website
+Convert your dynamic Ghost blog to a static website.

+This tool has been tested for Ghost 0.11.
+It works with Ghost 1.0.0-rc.1, but the floating-header does not appear.

 ## Installation